ymym3412/mlflow-docker-compose/on_premises/README.md

 - User ID/password are basically fixed, these are used only for postgresql.
 - Port is set to 5000 by default.
-- Artifact folder is a little tricky, it has to be the same pathname between local environment and on the server running on docker.
+- Artifact folder is a little tricky, it has to be the same pathname between on the local environment and on the server running on docker.
 So it's set to `/tmp/artifacts` by default.
 This is kind of workaround to follow behavior of MLflow.

 Find settings in `.env` if you need to change.